 Also, ensure that your thermostat is set to cool (not heat).
 Test the thermostat by setting the temperature below the current room temperature.

-AC Trouble: Your unit is not blowing cool air
+Problem #2: Your unit is not blowing cool air

 During the hottest months, cool air is essential.
 If your AC unit is not blowing refreshing air, it may be the result of a dirty air filter blocking the airflow.
 This fix is fairly simple.
 Make sure you change your air filter and continue to do so each month.
 This will help prevent dirt and debris from blocking your condenser unit.

-AC Trouble: Your AC unit is louder than normal
+Problem #3: Your AC unit is louder than normal

 There are a few culprits that will lead to an air conditioner making loud noises.
 If you hear banging, thumping, or rattling, this is likely an internal motor problem that should require a professional.